apache/jena-site/source/getting_involved/__index.md

 ### Open issues

-You can find a list of the [open issues](https://issues.apache.org/jira/secure/IssueNavigator.jspa?reset=true&jqlQuery=project+%3D+JENA+AND+status+%3D+Open+ORDER+BY+priority+DESC&mode=hide) on JIRA (sorted by priority).
-Or, you can look at the [last week activity](https://issues.apache.org/jira/secure/QuickSearch.jspa?searchString=jena+updated:-1w) to get a sense of what people are working on.
+Apache Jena manages issues using [github open issues](https://github.com/apache/jena/issues).

 ### Submit your patches

-You can develop new contributions and work on patches using either the Apache-hosted git repository or the [mirror on GitHub](https://github.com/apache/jena ).
+You can develop new contributions and work on patches using either the Apache-hosted git repository or the [mirror on GitHub](https://github.com/apache/jena).

-[GitHub pull requests](https://github.com/apache/jena/pulls) are forwarded to the [dev@jira mailing list](/help_and_support/) for review by the Jena committers.
-You should subscribe to dev@jira to follow the feedback on your pull request.

-Alternatively, patches can be attached directly to issues in Jira (click on `More Actions > Attach Files`).
+Alternatively, patches can be attached directly to issues in github.

 Please, inspect your contribution/patch and make sure it includes all (and only) the relevant changes for a single issue.
 Don't forget tests!